nculwell/MathStudy/README.md

 - Johnsonbaugh and Pfaffenberger, *Foundations of Mathematical Analysis* (c)
 - Kolmogorov and Fomin, *Introductory Real Analysis* (c)

+  Reportedly, the problem with this one is that Richard Silverman, the translator, introduced many mathematical errors that make the book difficult to read and not much use without guidance.
+The same complaint has been made about Silverman's other Kolmogorov translations.
+That's a shame, because Kolmogorov was one of the great mathematicians of the 20th Century (arguably of all time) as well as a great math educator, and English-speakers would greatly benefit from accurate translations of his works.

 - Pugh, *Real Mathematical Analysis*

   Notable for its many exercises.
 It contains many illustrations, but I find most of them to be poorly chosen, as if the author recognizes that illustrations are good to have but doesn't grasp how to use them to illustrate concepts.

 - Taylor, *General Theory of Functions and Integration* (c)

   Another classic text (1965).
-It is notable clear in its explanations.
+It is notably clear in its explanations.
+This one doesn't seem to be very popular, but personally I like it.

 #### Fourier analysis